zowe/docs-site/docs/user-guide/cli-using-initializing-team-configuration.md

     The `zowe config init` command ensures that your credentials are stored securely on your computer by default.

     After you respond, the `zowe.config.json` team configuration file is added to your local `.zowe` directory.
 This location is the primary location where your mainframe service connection details are defined, such as host and port.
-You use Use this configuration file for the following procedures.
+You use this configuration file for the following procedures.

 After you create the configuration files, you can use a text editor or IDE, such as *Visual Studio Code*, to populate global profiles with connection details for your mainframe services.
 ## Creating team profiles by defining a connection to z/OSMF